arduino-libraries/ArduinoBLE/docs/api.md

 ### `advertisedServiceUuidCount()`

-Query the number of advertised services a discovered BLE device is advertising.
+Query the number of advertised services a discovered Bluetooth® Low Energy device is advertising.

 #### Syntax